Ecuador prison riot leaves 20 dead, 5 seriously injured - NewsBreak

 Ecuador prison riot leaves 20 dead, 5 seriously injured

-QUITO, Ecuador (AP) — A clash between prison gangs armed with guns and knives left 20 people dead, Ecuadorian officials said Monday, and they announced that they had fully regained control of the penitentiary.
+A clash between prison gangs armed with guns and knives left 20 people dead, Ecuador's interior minister said Monday.

-Interior Minister Patricio Carrillo said five of the dead had been mutilated, six hanged and one poisoned during the clash Sunday in Turi, about 310 kilometers (190 miles) south of the capital.
+The official, Patricio Carrillo, said five of the dead had been mutilated, six hanged and one poisoned during the clash Sunday in Turi, about 310 kilometers (190 miles) south of the capital.
 At least five people had serious injuries.

 Speaking to Radio Democracy, Carrillo linked the riot to a “criminal economy” with links to politics, but he did not expand on that.